-In less than a week since we said goodbye to 2015, the company has announced (or teased) 3 major projects currently in development.
+In 2015 Twitter as a company announced (or teased) 3 major projects currently in development.
 All changes seemingly aim to attract fresh blood to the platform, both regular users and brands exploring new marketing opportunities.
-So without further adieu:

 1. 10k character tweets are coming (maybe)